Teaching

 Elizabeth Camozzi at Noble Academy's Hmong New Year (in traditional dress)

-Liz is having a wonderful time teaching K-7 music at Noble Academy in Minneapolis, MN.
-Her students’ latest success was the Hmong New Year, held on December 18, 2009 for the school and families.
+She directed music at the Hmong New Year, held in December, for the school and families.
 The student body sung “Nyob Zoo Xyoo Tsiab”, welcoming their families to the New Year, followed by many talented acts of dancing, performing and singing.
 This spring, she is looking forward to developing curriculum, teaching Recorders, Guitar and planning for a Spring concert, as well as continuing a swing dance 101 class for the middle school students.
-She hopes to continue to learn Hmong and Hmong music in hopes of sharing the culture’s beautiful music with others.